tlwilliams895/gis-devops/src/walkthroughs/swagger/index.rst

 To add the SwaggerUI files to your project:

 1. In IntelliJ, create the directory ``launchcart/src/main/resources/static/swagger``
-2. Navigate into the repo that you just cloned.
+2. Via terminal or file explorer navigate into the swagger-ui repo that you just cloned.
 3. Copy the *contents* of ``swagger-ui/dist`` directory into ``launchcart/src/main/resources/static/swagger/`` directory.
 The ``dist/`` directory contains all of the HTML, CSS, and JavaScript required to generate a Swagger document

 Create Swagger ``.yaml`` File